XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 ## 4. Plasma Bridge

-[Plasma NFT Bridge](https://bridge.mintnft.today/) turned out to be on the fourth search position.
-The bridge allows ERC-721 & ERC-1155 tokens transfers between Polygon & Ethereum.
+[Plasma NFT Bridge](https://bridge.mintnft.today/) turned out to be in the fourth search position.
+The bridge allows ERC-721 & ERC-1155 token transfers between Polygon & Ethereum.
 Metamask and WalletConnect are allowed for transaction signatures.
-A user has to provide a collection address on the chain of departure and the receiver's address on the chain of destination.
-The the contracts on the chain of departure and destination must be mapped by the project's team for a successful transaction.
+A user must provide a collection address on the chain of departure and the receiver's address on the destination chain.
+The contracts on the chain of departure and destination must be mapped by the project's team for a successful transaction.

 <center>